Financial Aid Policies

-The Office of Financial Aid attempts to contact all enrolled students before the census date when the aid awarded is based on a higher enrollment status than the student is enrolled for to determine the student’s intentions and let the student know how the aid is affected.
+The Office of Student Financial Services attempts to contact all enrolled students before the census date when the aid awarded is based on a higher enrollment status than the student is enrolled for to determine the student’s intentions and let the student know how the aid is affected.

 Review at End of Term: Student grades are reviewed at the end of each term.
 Students who fail to successfully complete at least one class (completed with a grade of D or higher) will have a Federal Return of Title IV Funds calculation completed and may be required to repay some or all of their financial aid.

-The Office of Financial Aid is required to complete this calculation within 30 days of the date grades are made official and is required to return funds (if needed) within 45 days.
+The Office of Student Financial Services is required to complete this calculation within 30 days of the date grades are made official and is required to return funds (if needed) within 45 days.

 Also, a student who fails all of his/her classes because s/he stopped attending classes will be considered to have only attended class until the mid-point of the term unless proof of class attendance beyond the 50 percent point is provided by either the professor or the student.
 The burden of proof rests with the student.

-Official Withdrawal: The Office of Financial Aid is required to complete a Return of Title IV Funds calculation on all students who officially withdraw within 30 days of being notified of the student’s intent to withdraw.
+Official Withdrawal: The Office of Student Financial Services is required to complete a Return of Title IV Funds calculation on all students who officially withdraw within 30 days of being notified of the student’s intent to withdraw.

 A student who withdraws from all classes prior to the 60 percent point of the term and who receives Title IV federal financial aid may owe a refund of some or all of the federal aid received.